 It is completely irrelevant whether you, or I, or your brother, or my aunt, or a physician, or a judge believe that this woman’s choice – or ANY person’s choice – about their own body is a rational or good choice.
 I’ve heard people say that they don’t like the idea of force, but in this case it seems like it might have been warranted.
 That maybe in this case it was necessary because, after all, the baby may have been breech, and it’s important to look out for the welfare of that child.

 What does this mentality say about our opinion of women?

 I’ll tell you what it screams to me.
-It blares that women are idiots.
+It blares that women + lack intelligence.
 That women are incapable of making good choices.
 That women are foolish and selfish and flippant about themselves and about their babies.

 But it could.
 It could happen to any one of us.
 Let’s break it down.
-If we assume and allow another entity to hold agency over the fetus growing inside of a pregnant woman’s body, any and all choices made by that pregnant person are suspect.
+If we assume and allow another entity to hold agency over the fetus growing inside of a pregnant person’s body, any and all choices made by that person are suspect.